klkuhlm/unconfined/README.md

 6. Theis (1935) : The confined fully penetrating solution, which all other solutions build upon.

 The simulator is distributed as a collection of Fortran source files and a makefile.
-On Linux/Unix/Mac platforms this is trivial to turn into a command-line program, by simply going to the source directory and typing:
+On Linux/Unix/Mac platforms this is trivial to turn into a command-line program, by simply going to the source directory and running:

-make
+make [driver]

+The driver argument is implied.
 An unoptimized debugging version (produces some warnings that can be safely ignored) can be compiled via:

 make debug_driver

+If you want to build the ARB capabilities (only needed for the Mishra-Neuman solution), specify

+make ARB=1

+The default is to not build with ARB.

 On MS-Windows, you will need the mingw compilation environment (OpenMP doesn't work under mingw, though - so single thread only) or the Intel Fortran compiler (which works and provides OpenMP as well).
 I have previously compiled it (Feb 2015) with the free mingw toolchain, and can either provide assistance setting this up, or provide you with a binary (I don't have access to a Windows computer now).
 There are a few settings in the makefile that must be changed to get it to compile using mingw (see comments there)